StackVista/stackstate-docs/setup/kubernetes_install/customize_config.md

 For the StackState `server` service, environment variables will override [custom configuration set using `config`](customize_config.md#custom-configuration-for-stackstate-server).
 {% endhint %}

-* For details on the naming of all the different services in the StackState Helm chart, see [the Helm chart readme](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/README.md).
+* Full details on the naming of all the different services can be found in the in the [StackState Helm chart readme](https://github.com/StackVista/helm-charts/tree/master/stable/stackstate/README.md).
 * Find more details on [customizing authentication](../authentication.md).